 Downloaded data is provided in long format.
 All information in the data is sorted by a country’s two-letter ISO code (GEO), or its full name (GEO_long) and year.
 Information unrelated to the tax schedule is listed with bracket “00” in the varcode, while the schedule variables, which vary within a country-year, have positive bracket values.
 The final number of observations per country-year varies depending on the number of tax brackets in that country-year (and hence the number of varcodes).

 An example illustrated in Table 5.3 is UK’s tax schedule in 2019.
-Users can access the tax revenue of GEO “UK” by selecting the value of the varcode corresponding to that concept (x-hs-agg-totrev-00).
-Similarly, to display the value of the upper bound of the first tax schedule bracket for the UK, the user can select the varcode corresponding to that concept (x-hs-thr-ad1ubo-01).
+Users can access the tax revenue of GEO “UK” by selecting the value of the varcode corresponding to that concept (x-tr-tot-revenu-00).
+Similarly, to display the value of the upper bound of the first inheritance tax schedule bracket for the UK, the user can select the varcode corresponding to that concept (x-ie-thr-adjubo-01).
 All varcode conventions follow the logic detailed in section 5.1.

 If transformed into wide format, any observation is uniquely identified by country, year, and tax bracket to accommodate full tax schedules.
 That is, variables containing tax schedule information vary within each country-year.
 Hence, information will look considerably different from the example detailed in Table 5.3 above.